szmurlor/CircuitSimulator/README.md

 # CircuitSimulator

+**THIS IS A PROJECT FOR TEACHING GUI DESIGN AND IMPLEMENTATION!
+DO NOT TRY TO USE IT FOR PROFESSIONAL NGSPICE SIMULATIONS!
+IT SIMPLY WON"T WORK.**

 Simple project developed on the course of Graphical User Interface Design on Electrical Engineering bachelor studies at Faculty of Electrical Engineering, Warsaw University of Technology, Poland.